[SPLIT, CROATIA] — I knew she would be big. I had no idea she’d be THIS big.

 We all met up in Split, coming from five cities, canceled flights, some clothesless from long lost luggage; others, giddy.
 “Go the harbor at the hotel, the boat will be there.”
 “Which one, is there a number or anything?”
 “You’ll see it.”

-Our small army walked down the planks, dragging luggage and hats; turned the corner of the dock and…. there she was.
+Our small army walked down the planks, dragging luggage and sunhats; turned the corner of the dock and…. there she was.
 Queen of the Adriatic.
 “Holy shit!
 That’s ours?
 For a week?!?”

-Sure, you may have backpacked there earlier and did The Route — Split.
-Hvar.
-Dubrovnik.
+Sure, you may have backpacked in Croatia earlier and did The Route by ferry — Split-Hvar-Dubrovnik.
 Maybe you drank your ears and bikini tops off during the well-conceived juggernaut that is Yacht Week.
 But now it’s time to go back and experience Croatia in a whole new way.

 This is what you need to do: Get your own boat.

-Not just a generic fiberglass sailboat or wide body catamaran, we had twelve of us (!) on this 100ft/33m (!) steel-hulled Turkish gulet.
+This is not just a generic fiberglass sailboat or wide body catamaran, we had twelve of us (!) on this 100ft/33m (!) steel-hulled Turkish gulet.
 A hundred feet of fun.
-It’s technically more of a motor-sailor, you do more motoring than sailing.

 Normally you find these beasts only in Turkey or Greece, but few in Croatia.
 We chose it because of its unique wide-back design, spacious layout, gigantic living areas and a world away from a tight traditional sailboat.
 She even has a crew of four, including a chef and masseuse.
 And five separate bedrooms, each with their own bathroom.